lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 Ciphertext becomes the new Payload of the OSCORE message, as illustrated in
 {{Fig-full-oscore}}.

-This Ciphertext is, as defined in RFC 5116, the concatenation of the encrypted Plaintext and its authentication tag.
+This Ciphertext is, as defined in {{rfc5116}}, the concatenation of the encrypted Plaintext and its authentication tag.
 Note that Inner Compression only affects the Plaintext before encryption, thus we can only aim to reduce this first, variable length component of the Ciphertext.
 The authentication tag is fixed in